StellarProgressCompany/LaravelInstallVPS/LaravelReact.md

 # How to install Laravel + React project

-NOTE: I will be using Ubuntu 22.04
+NOTE: I will be using Ubuntu 22.04.
+NOTE: A text editor is needed, I used Visual Studio Code.

 ## Step 1: Set Up